-As prescribed in 511.204(b)(3), insert a clause substantially as follows:
+As prescribed in 511.204 Solicitation provisions and contract clauses.(b)(3), insert a clause substantially as follows:

-CHARGES FOR PACKAGING, PACKING, AND MARKING (JAN 2010)
+CHARGES FOR PACKAGING, PACKING, AND MARKING (JAN2010)

 If supplies shipped to a GSA wholesale distribution center are not packaged, packed and marked in accordance with contract requirements, the Government has the right, without prior notice to the Contractor, to perform the required repackaging/repacking/remarking, by contract or otherwise, and charge the Contractor therefore at the rate of \$ per manhour or fraction thereof.
 The Contractor will also be charged for material costs, if incurred.
 This right is not exclusive, and is in addition to other rights or remedies provided for in this contract.